Rōmusha: History

-From 1944, the PETA also utilised thousands of rōmusha for the construction of military facilities, and in economic projects to help make Java more self-supporting in the face of Allied blockades.
+From 1944, the PETA also utilized thousands of rōmusha for the construction of military facilities, and for economic projects to help make Java more self-sufficient due to Allied blockades.

-The Japanese military made very extensive use of such forced labour during the construction of the Burma-Thailand Railway during 1942–43, and the Sumatra Railway in 1943–45.
-The death rate among rōmusha from atrocities, starvation, and disease far outstripped the death rate among Allied prisoners of war.
+The Japanese military made extensive use of such forced labor for the construction of the Burma-Thailand Railway during 1942–43, and the Sumatra Railway in 1943–45.
+The death rate among rōmusha from atrocities, starvation, and disease was much greater than the death rate among Allied prisoners of war.